conduitio-labs/conduit-connector-mysql/README.md

       - id: example
         plugin: "mysql"
         settings:
-          # DSN is the connection string for the MySQL database.
+          # The connection string for the MySQL database.
           # Type: string
           # Required: yes
           dsn: ""
-          # Tables represents the tables to read from. - By default, no tables
+          # Represents the tables to read from. - By default, no tables are
-          # are included, but can be modified by adding a comma-separated string
+          # included, but can be modified by adding a comma-separated string of
-          # of regex patterns. - They are applied in the order that they are
+          # regex patterns. - They are applied in the order that they are
           # provided, so the final regex supersedes all previous ones. - To
           # include all tables, use "*".
 You can then filter that list by adding
           # a comma-separated string of regex patterns. - To set an "include"